-A total of five of the feasible supply options would require a large capital investment (capital spend of $\geq$ £25 million) that would be likely to generate a number of employment opportunities and supply chain benefits as well as increased spend in the local economy by contractors and construction workers.
+A total of five of the feasible supply options would require a large capital investment (capital spend of ≥£25 million) that would be likely to generate a number of employment opportunities and supply chain benefits as well as increased spend in the local economy by contractors and construction workers.
 Where this is the case, the options were assessed as having a significant positive effect on the local economy (SEA Objective 11).
-The majority of the remaining options (seven options) were assessed as having a moderate positive effect on this objective (capital spend of between £5 million and <£25 million), whilst four options (7.5.1.1, 7.5.1.2, 7.5.13 and 7.5.1.4 were scored as having a neutral effect as no capital works are associated with these options (as any construction to transfer the water is assumed to be United Utilities responsibility).
+The majority of the remaining options (seven options) were assessed as having a moderate positive effect on this objective (capital spend of between £5 million and <£25 million), whilst four options were scored as having a neutral effect as no capital works are associated with these options (as any construction to transfer the water is assumed to be United Utilities responsibility).
 HGV movements and construction works associated with several options considered to have the potential to cause disruption to built assets and infrastructure such as traffic disruption, generating a minor or moderate negative effect (six options and one option respectively) on SEA Objective 11 and leading to an overall mixed score against the objective.
 No significant negative effects were identified in this regard.

-No other significant positive effects were identified in the assessment of the feasible supply options.
-However, one option was assessed as having a minor positive effect on soils, geodiversity and land use (SEA Objective 4) as new infrastructure associated with this option would be located on existing developed land, making use of an existing site and/or not requiring new land but with some uncertainty regarding the location of this options (8.3.1).
-The option recorded a minor negative effect as whilst works would involve the use of an existing site, due to multiple historic and permitted landfill sites located within 5km of the reservoir option it would pose a minor risk of land contamination.
+No other significant positive effects were identified in the assessment of the feasible supply options during construction.
+However, one option was assessed as having a minor positive effect on soils, geodiversity and land use (SEA Objective 4) as new infrastructure associated with this option would be located on existing developed land, making use of an existing site and/or not requiring new land but with some uncertainty regarding the location of this option.
+The same option recorded a minor negative effect as whilst works would involve the use of an existing site, due to multiple historic and permitted landfill sites located within 5km of the reservoir option it would pose a minor risk of land contamination.

-Options 6.1.3 and 7.1.5 also displayed significant negative effects during construction on Objective 4 due to being located within best and most versatile agricultural land and also being located within historical landfill sites with the risk of associated contamination.
+Two options also displayed significant negative effects during construction on Objective 4 due to being located within best and most versatile agricultural land and also being located within historical landfill sites with the risk of associated contamination.
 A further nine options were assessed as having moderate negative effects against this objective.

-Four options (7.5.1.1, 7.5.1.2, 7.5.1.3 and 7.5.1.4) were assessed as having minor positive effects on waste and resource use (SEA objective 15) as these options are expected to make use of existing infrastructure such as treatment plants and reservoirs.
-However, two of these options also have associated significant negative effects for this objective (options 2.2.1.1 and 2.2.2.1) with the other four options (Options 2.1.1.1, 2.3.1, 2.3.2 and 8.1.1) assessed as having moderate negative effects, due to the volume of new materials expected with the associated levels of CAPEX spend.
-A further 2 options (6.1.1 and 6.1.3) also have significant negative effects on waste and resource use for these reasons and a further four have been assessed as having moderate negative effects (7.1.2.1, 7.1.5, 8.1.5 and 8.3.1).
+Four options were assessed as having minor positive effects on waste and resource use (SEA objective 15) as these options are expected to make use of existing infrastructure such as treatment plants and reservoirs.
+However, two of these options also have associated significant negative effects for this objective, with the remaining four options assessed as having moderate negative effects, due to the volume of new materials expected with the associated levels of CAPEX spend.
+A further two options also have significant negative effects on waste and resource use for these reasons and a further four have been assessed as having moderate negative effects.